-The FAO will assess the explanation provided and may request supporting documentation in order to adjust the student's preliminary resource/expense shortfall to include the actual expense (instead of using the allowable expense amount).
-If no explanation is provided, or if the explanation is not considered reasonable, the FAO will use the allowable budget amount for that expense when determining the student's resource/expense shortfall.
+The FAO will assess the explanation provided and may request supporting documentation in order to adjust the student's preliminary resource/expense shortfall to include the actual expense (instead of using the allowable

 Educational debt exceeding expected average

 If a student reports an educational debt load that significantly exceeds the expected average debt load per year as set out in the application, a reasonable explanation for that excess, as well as corroborative documentation, must be provided.
 An example of a reasonable explanation may be that the student pursued graduate studies prior to Schulich, and therefore has accumulated more debt than a student coming from an undergraduate program.